Termination of pseudo-effective 4-fold flips: Preliminaries and notation

-\begin{definition} Given a quasi-flip $\pi \colon X\dashrightarrow X^{+}$ with flipping and flipped contractions $\phi$ and $\phi^+$ respectively, we define the {\em non-flopping locus} to be the smallest Zariski closed subset $N$ of $Z$ such that $\pi$ is a quasi-flop over $Z\setminus N$.
+\begin{definition} Let $\pi \colon X \dashrightarrow X^+$ be a quasi-flip for a generalized pair $(X/Z,B+M)$.
+Let $\phi$ be the flipping contraction and let $\phi^+$ be the flipped contraction.
+We define the {\em non-flopping locus} to be the smallest Zariski closed subset $N$ of $W$ so that $\pi$ is a quasi-flop over $W \setminus N$.
+The non-flopping locus is closed due to Proposition~\ref{monotonicity} below.
 We say that a quasi-flip is {\em strict} if the subvariety $N$ is non-empty. \end{definition}